 Pre-implantation Genetic Screening and Diagnosis Testing (PGS & PGD) look at embryos for specific genetic diseases that can be transmitted to a child from their parents.
 Both PGS and PGD have been shown to increase the chances of pregnancy, minimize risk of pregnancy loss, and afford the parents a chance to avoid undesired genetic traits.

 PGS screens for an abnormal number of chromosomes, and is recommended more often by fertility specialists when discussing infertility due to advanced maternal age, repeated IVF failures, recurring pregnancy losses, or those with a history of genetically abnormal pregnancies.

 PGD is used to diagnose a single gene defect in the embryo for couples known to have a single gene mutation, to ensure the child will not have the disease.
 Most commonly, this group of patients has a 25 to 50% risk of transmitting a significant medical illness to their child.

-Based on your medical history, Dr. Weisberg may discuss this specialized testing with you at the time you are considering undergoing IVF.
+Based on your medical history, Dr. Weisberg may discuss this specialized testing with you at the time you are considering undergoing IVF treatment in Toronto.

 - Trisomy 18